JBEI/edd/jbei/edd/rest/scripts/Maintain_Links.md

 Always save the script's output to file, since it takes around an hour for each full run on a development laptop.

-* You can help to test the `-dry-run` option by commenting out the lines that set the `write_enabled` flag for the EDD/ICE client side API instances created just following the initial user login.
+You can help to test the `-dry-run` option by commenting out the lines that set the `write_enabled` property for the EDD/ICE client side API instances created just following the initial user login.
 The base level API code should raise Exceptions if any real mutator methods accidentally get called (e.g. because of easy-to-miss maintenance oversights)

     python -m jbei.edd.rest.scripts.maintain_ice_links -username mark.forrer \
            -dry_run -scan_ice_entries -test_edd_url https://edd.jbei.org/ 2>&1 | tee 1-dry-run.txt

 ### Run the script (actual run)
 Do a full run of the script, and consider using a combination of grep / summary stastics computed by the script to identify logic errors.
 Also consider checking for unexpected differences in summary